paddywaan/HandBrake-daemon/README.md

 If an *origin* directory is specified, the source file will be moved to the *Origin*al Media directory.
 If none is specified, the source will be deleted rather than moved.
 Watchers will only queue file extensions which are defined in the watch config.
 Transcode settings are taken from the profile .json, which can be created when running HandBrake's UI on a desktop platform, for ease of configuration.
+Alternatively
 The *isShow* boolean can be set to true in order to nest the output media inside subdirectories to aid organization of seasonal content.

 Finally, you may start the service for the first time: